ALittlePatate/Rainbow-Cheat-CS-GO/README.md

 The recode ui will be powered by [Kivy](https://kivy.org/doc/stable/api-kivy.modules.html) so it's gonna be much much cleaner.
 It will include ui, chams and glow colors customization with a much better way to write and read configs (thanks [Configparser](https://docs.python.org/3/library/configparser.html) !).
 It will be also more stable and more user-friendly.
 The recode is completed at 60%.
+But i have optimisation issues, if someone from the hacking community want to help me, it would be nice haha

 # Rainbow Cheat CS:GO
 A private csgo legit cheat in [python 3.5](https://www.python.org/downloads/release/python-350/) based on cheats found on [github](https://github.com) wich include wallhack, triggerbot, auto bhop, no flash and more in the next updates.